python-attrs/cattrs/README.rst

 ----

-``cattrs`` is an experimental open source Python library providing composable complex class conversion support for ``attrs`` classes.
-Other kinds of classes are supported by manually registering converters.
+``cattrs`` is an open source Python library for structuring and unstructuring data. ``cattrs`` works best with ``attrs`` classes and the usual Python collections, but other kinds of classes are supported by manually registering converters.

 Python has a rich set of powerful, easy to use, built-in data types like dictionaries, lists and tuples.
 These data types are also the lingua franca